Adhering To The Highest Journalistic Standards

 by Louis A. Fallon - Photos Courtesy of Pam Guevera

-Our British cousins once again led the American Colonials in both the first dog show as well as the first nationally recognized association of dog owners.
+Our British cousins led the American Colonials in both the first dog show in 1884(which took place in New Cornmarket at New Castle-on-Tyne) as well as the first nationally recognized association of dog owners.

 A valid argument can be made that the British and American Hunt Clubs held competitions of dogs chasing the fox or other game hundreds of years before 1859.
 Indeed, thousands of years ago our ancestors utilized their dogs in hunting game with the prize being food to eat instead of today’s silk ribbon or silver trophy.
 But for the purpose of this article we shall speak of the time-honored tradition of proving that “my dog is better than your dog” by grooming and presenting our canines to a qualified dog show judge versed in animal husbandry and breed standards.